Success is the best revenge, or so they say.

-When a negative thought arises, find a way to turn it into positive action.
-Add the activity to your journal or vision board and make an effort to complete it.
+When a negative thought arises, find a way to turn it into a positive action.
+Add the activity to your journal or vision board and try to complete it.

 If your lust for vengeance prevents you from moving on, it may be time to seek professional help.
 A therapist can help you work out your feelings of betrayal and set you on the path to healing.